protesilaos/tempus-themes/README.md

 ### App-specific repositories

-Each port of *Tempus* has its own repo, for your convenience:
+Each port of the Tempus themes has its own repo, for your convenience:

 * [Tempus themes **GTK3 Source View**](https://gitlab.com/protesilaos/tempus-themes-gtksourceview3)
 * [Tempus themes **GTK4 Source View**](https://gitlab.com/protesilaos/tempus-themes-gtksourceview4)